Metrology for Quantum Hardware Standardization -- Charting a Pathway: A Strategic Review: Pre-standardization and Standardization Pathways for Quantum Technologies: NMI-Q and IEC/ISO JTC 3

 NMI-Q~\cite{NMI-Q} or~\raisebox{-0.1\height}{\inlinegraphicorfallback[height=1.2em]{NMIQ_Primary_Logo_RGB.png}} is a new international initiative for pre-standardization that brings together the national metrology institutes (NMIs) of the G7 countries and Australia to accelerate the safe and effective development of quantum technologies.
 The initiative was politically endorsed in June~2025 in Kananaskis, Alberta, where G7 leaders adopted the ``Kananaskis Common Vision for the Future of Quantum Technologies'' and explicitly committed to ``intensify collaboration between trusted national measurement institutes, including via the NMI-Q initiative'' to advance essential measurement and testing work~\cite{KananaskisG7}.
 Beyond the founding members, other NMIs, academic institutions, and industrial or research organizations that share the same objectives are strongly encouraged to participate in NMI-Q activities, subject to the consensus of the full Steering Committee.

-Building on this mandate NMI-Q was formally established through a Memorandum of Understanding (MoU) signed in Paris on 15~October~2025 at the premises of Laboratoire national de métrologie et d’essais (LNE), the French national metrology institute.
+Building on this mandate NMI-Q was formally established through a Memorandum of Understanding (MoU) signed in Paris on 15~October~2025 at the premises of Laboratoire national de m\'{e}trologie et d'essais (LNE), the French national metrology institute.
+A photograph of the signature event is shown in Fiigure~\ref{fig:NMI-Q_SIGNATURE}.
 The founding members are LNE (France); the National Measurement Institute, Australia (NMIA); the National Research Council Canada (NRC); the Physikalisch-Technische Bundesanstalt (PTB), Germany; the Istituto Nazionale di Ricerca Metrologica (INRiM), Italy; the National Metrology Institute of Japan (NMIJ); the National Physical Laboratory (NPL), United Kingdom; and the National Institute of Standards and Technology (NIST), United States.

 These eight NMIs form the NMI-Q Steering Committee, which sets the initiative's strategic direction.
 The public launch followed on 3~November~2025 at the ``Quantum Metrology: from foundations to the future'' event hosted by NPL in Teddington, UK, during the International Year of Quantum.